TheMegamind/sync-holes/README.md

    chmod +x /usr/local/bin/sync-holes.sh

 - Edit the .env File and configure the environment variables (primary/secondary Pi-hole® details, etc.) in `/usr/local/etc/sync-holes.env`.
-- *Note: The user should also handle log directory permissions if they want logs in /var/log/*
+- Note: The user may need to address log directory permissions if they want logs in /var/log/

 - (Optional) Create a Symlink
    ```bash